-NYPD closes controversial anti-crime unit in nod to reform
+NYPD closes plainclothes anti-crime unit in nod to reform

-NEW YORK (AP) - New York City’s police department is disbanding the unit involved in Eric Garner’s 2014 chokehold death, Commissioner Dermot Shea said Monday amid a nationwide reckoning for policing in the wake of George Floyd’s death last month in Minneapolis.
+NEW YORK (AP) - New York City’s police department is disbanding the type of plainclothes anti-crime units that were involved in the 2014 death of Eric Garner and have long been criticized for aggressive tactics, Commissioner Dermot Shea said Monday.

-The NYPD’s anti-crime unit, which operated in plainclothes and focused primarily on seizing illegal guns, was responsible for a disproportionate number of shootings and complaints, Shea told reporters after meeting with top deputies to discuss the move.
+The NYPD’s anti-crime units, which focused primarily on seizing illegal guns, were responsible for a disproportionate number of shootings and complaints, Shea told reporters after meeting with top deputies to discuss the move.

+The change comes amid a nationwide reckoning over police brutality sparked by George Floyd’s death in Minnesota.

-A holdover from the department’s “stop and frisk” era, the anti-crime unit no longer fit in a department that has shifted to relying more heavily on intelligence, data and tools like video, DNA and shot-detection technology to solve crimes, Shea said.
+A holdover from the department’s “stop and frisk” era, the anti-crime unit no longer fit in a department that has shifted to relying more heavily on intelligence, data and tools like video, DNA and shot-detection technology to fight crime, Shea said.

 “Make no mistake, this is a seismic shift in the culture of how the NYPD polices this great city,” Shea said.
 “It will be felt immediately in the communities that we protect.”